GiovaVigno/Challenge_Kiratech.s.p.a./Process performed/Description.md

 ![Filter the graph to explore](https://user-images.githubusercontent.com/77804552/130621718-ecab64e1-8b84-4cd1-9848-598041aad1a2.jpg)

 For that reason, I generated an error and analyzed it.
-So I opened the application (*http://localhost:8081* again), and posted a new link **without a URL** (as in beginning but without URL),besides I went back and entered the query,
+So I opened the application (*http://localhost:8081* again), and posted a new link **without a URL** (as in beginning but without URL), besides I went back and entered the query,

 <img width="755" alt="25 Generate an error andCheck " src="https://user-images.githubusercontent.com/77804552/130623637-fce9171b-cbe2-461a-8b5c-26b2d2867e7c.png">